apache/cloudstack-documentation/source/adminguide/reliability.rst

 From the agent's perspective, the first address in the propagated list will be considered the preferred host.
-A new background task can be activated by configuring the `indirect.agent.lb.check.interval` which is a cluster level global setting from CloudStack and adminitrators can also override this by configuring the 'host.lb.check.interval' in the `agent.properties` file.
+A new background task can be activated by configuring the `indirect.agent.lb.check.interval` which is a cluster level global setting from CloudStack and administrators can also override this by configuring the 'host.lb.check.interval' in the `agent.properties` file.